 Study system

 The marsh gentian (Gentiana pneumonanthe L.) is a rare, long-lived perennial herb, occurring in open habitats, such as wet heathlands and grasslands (Simmonds, 1946).
 Plants can have one to many, up to 45 cm high, shoots and produce deep blue flowers that are pollinated by bumblebees.
 The species is self-compatible and flowers in July and August in SW Sweden.
 Fruits are capsules containing a high number (usually 300-700, Appelqvist et al., 2007) of minute (mean seed weight = 0.044 mg, Simmonds, 1946), wind-dispersed seeds.
 Gentiana pneumonanthe is the primary host of the Alcon Blue butterfly (Maculinea alcon), a specialist predispersal seed predator which oviposits on young buds in July and August (Appelqvist et al., 2007).
 The caterpillars feed inside the capsule until they reach the fourth-instar, when then they drop to the ground to be picked up by Myrmica ants (Mouquet et al., 2005).
-Caterpillars mimic the surface chemistry of the ant brood (Nash et al., 2008), and this makes ants carry them to their nest, where they spend the rest of their larval period as parasites (Mouquet et al., 2005).
+Caterpillars mimic the surface chemistry of the ant brood (Nash et al., 2008) and the acoustic signals of queen ants (Sala et al. 2014), and this makes ants carry them to their nest, where they spend the rest of their larval period as parasites (Mouquet et al., 2005).
 Contrary to the majority of Maculinea species, which prey on ant brood, M. alcon is a “cuckoo” species (Als et al., 2004), and larvae feed primarily on regurgitations from ant workers, trophic eggs (i.e. nutritious, infertile eggs which are fed to the queens and larvae) and prey items.
-In our study area, M. ruginodis is thought to be the most commonly used ant host species (Appelqvist et al., 2007).
+In our study area, M. ruginodis is thought to be the most commonly used host ant species (Appelqvist et al., 2007).

 Data collection